programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 However it is possible to construct a URI differently.
 We have all kinds of ways of uniquely identifying people and things and, again, we rarely think or worry about it.
 Think of barcodes, a passport number, or even your postal address; in the developing world mobile phone numbers are frequently put up as shop signs precisely because they are unique.
 All of these could be used as URIs.

 So a URL tells you the location of a web page or a file or something similar.
 A URI just does the job of identifying something.
-Just as the International Standard Book Number, or [ISBN](http://www.iso.org/iso/catalogue_detail?csnumber=36563)__978-0-1-873354-6 uniquely identifies a hardback edition of _Baptism, Brotherhood and Belief in Reformation Germarny_ by Kat Hill but doesn't tell you where to get a copy; for that you would need something like a library [shelfmark](https://en.wikipedia.org/wiki/Accession_number_(library_science)), which gives you an exact location on a shelf of a specific library.
+Just as the International Standard Book Number, or [ISBN](http://www.iso.org/iso/catalogue_detail?csnumber=36563)__978-0-1-873354-6 uniquely identifies a hardback edition of _Baptism, Brotherhood and Belief in Reformation Germany_ by Kat Hill but doesn't tell you where to get a copy; for that you would need something like a library [shelfmark](https://en.wikipedia.org/wiki/Accession_number_(library_science)), which gives you an exact location on a shelf of a specific library.

-There is a little bit of jargon around URIs: people talk about whether they are, or are not, *dereferenceable*.
+There is a little bit of jargon around URIs: people talk about whether they are, or are not, [dereferenceable](https://en.wikipedia.org/wiki/Reference_(computer_science)).
 That just means *can it be turned from an abstract reference into something else?* For example, if you paste a URI into the address bar of a browser, will it return something?
 For example a URI for Simon Schama is:

     http://viaf.org/viaf/46784579

 If you put that into the browser you will get back a web page about Simon Schama.
 This is very handy - for one thing, it's not obvious from the URI who or even what this is.
-Similarly, if we treated a mobile phone number (with international code) as the URI for a person then it should be derefrenceable: someone might answer, and it might even be Schama.
+Similarly, if we treated a mobile phone number (with international code) as the URI for a person then it should be dereferenceable: someone might answer, and it might even be Schama.

 But this is not essential.
 Lots of URIs are not dereferenceable.

 The VIAF example leads us on to another important thing about URIs: don't make them up unless you have to.
-People and organisations have been making concerted efforts to construct good URI lists and linked open data isn't going to work at all if people start making up their own willy-nilly.
+People and organisations have been making concerted efforts to construct good URI lists and LOD isn't going to work at all if people start making up their own willy-nilly.
 For example VIAF has the support of many international libraries.
 If you want to construct URIs for people VIAF is a very good choice.
 If you can't find some people in VIAF, or other authority lists, then you might need to make up your own.

 ### Review Questions